 Discharge documents are not automatically shared with patients through the MyAHS Connect portal, but are easily flagged for sharing by selecting a "Share with patient" button at the top of the note.

-An inpatient encounter chart that does not have a discharge document type is considered deficient.
+A discharged inpatient encounter chart that does not have a discharge document type is considered deficient.

 Responsibility for ensuring completion of discharge documentation rests with the attending clinician at the time of discharge, transfer or death.